Congratulations! You’ve made the decision to stop smoking, and that’s great, both for your health and your wallet!

-But now you've made the decision to quit, so why don't you just stop - stop buying the cigarettes and stop putting them in your mouth?
-The reality is that no matter how long you've been smoking for, quitting seems to be one of the hardest things to do.
+So now you’ve made that decision, why don’t you just stop?
+Stop buying the cigarettes and stop putting them in your mouth?
+The reality is that no matter how long you’ve been smoking for, quitting is one of the hardest things to do.

 So why is quitting so hard?
 Well, nicotine is well known to be addictive but the reality is that nicotine leaves your body 3 days after stopping, so the physical addiction is gone.
 It boils down to two main things: